EmpressCatbug/EmpressCatbug/README.md

 # 🧚‍♀️ Welcome to EmpressCatbug's Enchanted Universe 🦋

 # 💫 About Me:
-Here's a revised version that highlights a broad range of interests and skills:

----

-## About Me

 Hello!
 I'm Takeria Thompson, an undergraduate student at Southern New Hampshire University, majoring in Software Engineering.
 I am passionate about all aspects of software development, from front-end design to back-end implementation, and everything in between.